qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/dig.md

 **dig is a flexible tool that helps in process of DNS servers troubleshooting.

 It performs DNS lookups and displays the answers that are returned from the name server(s) that were queried.

 Unless it is told to query a specific name server, dig tries each of the servers listed in /etc/resolv.conf.
 If no usable server addresses are found, dig sends the query to the local host.
 When no command-line arguments or options are given, dig performs an NS query for "." (the root).
 ***

 ## Installation

-It is a part of dnsutils package and you can install it using package manager.
+It is a part of dnsutils package, and you can install it using package manager.

-Install on Ubuntu at example:
+Install on Ubuntu for example:
 ```
 sudo apt-get install dnsutils
 ```